 The Bodhisatta was once a stone cutter.
 His village was once home to a wealthy merchant who made it a bustling place.
 But over time, the merchant and his family died and the village became destitute.
 The merchant’s wife, who loved money very much, was reborn as a mouse and lived amidst the family’s abandoned treasure.

-The Bodhisatta worked at a quarry and the mouse, seeing him there often while she went about seeking food, struck up a friendship.
+The Bodhisatta worked at a quarry, and the mouse, seeing him there often while she went about seeking food, struck up a friendship.
 Realizing that as a mouse she could do nothing with all her money, she decided to take a coin to the Bodhisatta in her mouth for him to buy lunch for himself and some meat for her.
 He happily agreed and this became their daily routine.

 In the Lifetime of the Buddha

-The mouse and the cats were earlier births of the mother and the four thoughtless disciples, and when the Buddha heard some disciples discussing the woman’s fate, he told this story so they knew this was not the first time these four had made misery for the mother by eating her food.
+The mouse and the cats were earlier births of the mother and the four thoughtless disciples, and when the Buddha heard some other disciples discussing the woman’s fate, he told them this story so they knew this was not the first time these four had made misery for the mother by eating her food.